sudharsan-selvaraj/playshot/README.md

 });
 ```

+## How It Works

+1. When the assertion method is invoked via `assertElement` or `assertPage`, the plugin constructs the expected image path internally and checks if the image already exists on the remote server.
+If the image is found, it is downloaded and placed in the directory where Playwright looks for baseline screenshots.
+2. If the tests are run for the first time and no baseline images are available, the plugin automatically identifies this and uploads the screenshot captured by Playwright to the remote server.
+3. If the user explicitly wants to update an image, the plugin will replace the existing image with the newly captured screenshot.

 ## Advanced Features

 - **Automatic Screenshot Upload**: Missing screenshots are automatically pushed to the remote server based on test failures.
 You dont need to save the screenshots to the version control.